V-Sekai/world/00_basic_tooling.md

 To manage and automate our infrastructure, we use:

 - **OpenTofu**: An open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.
+- **VictoriaMetrics** VictoriaMetrics is a fast, cost-effective and scalable time series database.

 The specifics of the Docker containers and the Linux operating system are to be determined in the future.